 Trees crave nutrients and their roots are through which they get nutrients, so the end of the tree root is continuously “looking for” and “reaching toward” a source of moisture and nutrients and they are very attracted to a leaking sewer line that needs repair.

 Most of time, tree roots will leave healthy, unbroken sewer lines alone.
 They usually only occupy leaking, broken, or damaged lines buried within the top couple feet of the soil.
 When this takes place the original damage not only becomes worse, the tree roots can totally clog the sewer system and reduce the water flow, resulting in overflows and possibly flooding your home or building.

 So what do you do?
-Call a sewer line repair expert in Ogden.
+Call a sewer line repair expert in the Wasatch Front region.

 A sewer line repair will most likely be easier (and cost less) than a burst pipe, so if you believe there’s trouble with your sewer line, especially if you feel that tree roots are growing into the pipe, call Barlow Service Experts right away.

 Sewer line repair professionals at Barlow Service Experts will use a sewer inspection camera to confirm whether or not the sewer line has a tree root worry.
 Once the problem has been determined, our sewer line repair technician will review all of your options with you and help you decide the best plan, whether that’s a trenchless sewer line replacement or just getting rid of the tree roots.